indico/indico-user-docs/user_guide/categories.md

 Categories
 ==========

-What is an indico category
+What is an Indico category
 --------

 A Category is a means of grouping your events or other Categories together.
 In Indico, *Home* is the top level category from where you start.